 Kei: As a sustainability strategy consultant advising leading Japanese companies in various industries, I have the opportunity to address climate change through my work.
-With immense pressure for the companies to decarbonize, I’m often present when C-suites and executives have challenging discussions about decarbonizing their businesses.
-These are difficult conversations and require a huge change to the way companies operate, unlock value, and prioritize decisions, but I’m grateful to have such a valuable opportunity to contribute to this transformation and to help them move towards more sustainable business models.
+With immense pressure for the companies to decarbonise, I’m often present when C-suites and executives have challenging discussions about decarbonising their businesses.
+These are difficult conversations and require a huge change to the way companies operate, unlock value and prioritise decisions, but I’m grateful to have such a valuable opportunity to contribute to this transformation and to help them move towards more sustainable business models.

 Julia: The most concrete and visible effects of climate change that affect me are the many extreme and unreliable weather events we’re seeing around the globe on a seemingly weekly basis.
 Other countries are experiencing this worse than in Sweden where I live, but we are all affected.
 For example, the intense heat waves and flooding we’ve had across Europe this year.
 And, sadly, it looks like this will be more common in the future.

 With that in mind, climate change impacts my daily choices, actions and priorities.
 I always try to keep in mind how I can live a more sustainable life and be kinder to our planet.